 Dispelling Myths about Posttraumatic Stress Disorder

-You may have traumatic experiences during your military career.
-These can happen on deployment, in training or even at home.
-When warriors experience trauma, on or off the battlefield, they often have periods of anger, trouble sleeping, nightmares, intrusive memories, sadness and more.
-If these concerns continue for more than one month, they may be signs of posttraumatic stress disorder (PTSD).
+As a warrior, you may encounter traumatic experiences during your military career.
+These events may occur while on deployment, in training, or even at home.
+As a result of a traumatic event, you may experience periods of anger, trouble sleeping, nightmares, intrusive memories, sadness, and more.
+If these concerns persist for more than one month, they may be signs of PTSD.

-Not everybody who goes through trauma develops PTSD.
-However, it is one of the most common invisible wounds.
-Researchers estimate that 10–14 percent of service members who served in Iraq and/or Afghanistan have developed PTSD.
+Not everyone who experiences trauma develops PTSD.
+However, it is one of the most common invisible wounds of war.

-It is important to talk to a health care provider if you have or someone you know has any concerns.
-Treatment helps and getting help is a sign of strength.
-Despite this—and how common PTSD is—many service members avoid care.
-Below are five common PTSD myths that may discourage service members from getting help:
+It is important to talk to a health care provider if you or someone you know has any concerns.
+Getting help is a sign of strength.
+Below are five common PTSD myths:

 Myth: PTSD is always combat-related.

-Fact: PTSD can be caused by many types of traumatic experiences.
-These may include house fires, car accidents and sexual assaults.
-Service members who experience noncombat trauma might be reluctant to seek care.
-They might feel their experiences aren't as severe as combat.
-However, remember that any perceived threat to your safety can cause PTSD.
-Reaching out can help you manage your symptoms and feel better.
+Fact: PTSD can be caused by many types of traumatic experience, including house fires, car accidents, and sexual assaults.
+Remember that any perceived threat to your safety can cause PTSD.
+Reaching out early can help you manage your symptoms and is likely to help you feel better.

 Myth: Service members can never recover from PTSD.